wulffern/dicex/README.md

 For now though, let's focus on the transistors, resistor,  and the building blocks for digital circuits, the digital gates.

-# I already have a Ubuntu linux
+# I have a Ubuntu Linux 20
 If you're an NTNU student, then you can ssh to login.stud.ntnu.no and run

 ``` sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/wulffern/dicex/main/ubuntu_install.sh)"
 ```

-# Getting started
+# I don't have Ubuntu Linux 20

 - Install docker from [docker.com](http://docker.com)
 - Install git from [git-scm.com](https://git-scm.com/downloadsm)